 The only connection between the mainland and Key West is the "Overseas Highway US 1".
-This is a 205 km long track, which runs over 42 bridges and connects 45 islands (The Keys).
+It is a 205 km long road that runs over 42 bridges and connects all 45 islands (De Keys).
 The Seven Mile Bridge is the longest bridge.
 The distances are indicated by green signs (Mile Markers-MM) along the road.
 Mile Marker 0 is located in Key West at the intersection of Whitehead Street and Fleming Street.
-For example, Key Largo is on MM 100 and Florida City on MM127.
+Key Largo is for example at MM 100 and Florida City at MM 127.

 Distance and driving time from Key Largo to Key West

 From Key Largo you should count 2 hours without extra stops The total distance is 160 km.
 If you were to depart from Miami, the distance is 250 km and it is best to calculate 3 to 4 hours.
 In that case, I would consider staying overnight in Key West.
 There is also a fantastic Caribbean atmosphere there that you will not find anywhere else in America.

 That day we got up early and left around 8:30 am.
 We drove straight to our destination.
 If you would like to have lunch on the way, I can recommend Bahia Honda State Park (MM37).
 You can swim, snorkel and rent kayaks.
 Sandspur Beach in Bahia Honda State Park is one of the most beautiful beaches between Key Largo and Key West.
 Park entrance is $8.50 per car.
 We had set aside a full day for this and did not stop there this time.
 I had pre-installed the parking garage in Key West in my cell phone.
 The parking (City of Key West Old Town) is not cheap, but I didn't want to waste our time looking for a parking space.